As an Amazon Associate I earn from qualifying purchases.

 Cinnamon Broom Meaning

-Although these are called cinnamon brooms, they are actually made from pine straw.
+Although these are called cinnamon brooms, they are typically made from pine straw.

 The cinnamon scent comes from cinnamon oil, which is generously applied to the outside.